Refinancing credit card debt is one of the best steps you can take to get out of debt. Chances are, your credit cards have a high interest rate.

 Your estimated minimum monthly payment will be $337 for the next 376 months.
 That’s 31 years of payments!
-And, you pay $18,229 in total interest.
+And you pay $18,229 in total interest.
 Remember, your original $15,000 balance becomes $36,458.
-Or, twice your original balance amount.
+In other words, twice your original balance amount.

 Option 2: Consolidate Your Debt for 5.99% Interest

 This option is a two-year loan and 5.99% interest.
 You make higher payments each month, but only pay about $1,000 in interest.
 That’s a savings of $17,000 when you consolidate debt!
 Even if you need to get a five-year loan, you can still save money.